Working with lesbian, gay, bisexual, trans*, queer, questioning, asexual, and allied youth ages 24 & under!

 Looking to start a GSA (Gay-Straight Alliance) or an LGBTQA student group at your school?
 Take a look at some of the resources below to help you get started!

-To talk with our Youth Program Coordinator, James Shultis more about this, call the office at (518) 462-6138 or email firstname.lastname@example.org!
+To talk with our Youth Program Manager, James Shultis more about this, call the office at (518) 462-6138 or email firstname.lastname@example.org!
 We work with students from all over the Capital Region to make schools more welcoming places to be!

 The Pride Center works with over 30 school districts in the Capital Region to build welcoming environments for all students regardless of sexual orientation or gender identity.
 We also provide presentations and in-service trainings to local and regional community organizations and agencies on promoting positive LGBTQA youth development.